coderefinery/reproducible-research/_episodes/01-motivation.md

 - Not enough documentation on how experiment is conducted and data is generated
 - Data used to generate original results unavailable
 - Software used to generate original results unavailable
-- Difficult/impossible to recreate software environment (libraries, versions) used to generate original results
+- Difficult to recreate software environment (libraries, versions) used to generate original results

 ## Why reproducible research?

  - Demonstrating correctness of results
  - Long-term value of data
- - Uniqueness of data, i.e., data collected today may be invalid/inappropriate 6 months
-   from now
  - Publishing 2 years after data collection and analysis ends
  - Repeating the same experiment with different data and settings, many months later
  - Saves a lot of time in transmitting knowledge to future researchers